JOJ0/mpc1k-seq/README.md

 seq.py .
 ```

-show info of all seqfile that have 64 and 512 in the filename (usually BPM values)
+show info of all seq files that have 64 or 512 in the filename (usually BPM values)
 ```
 seq.py -b "64 512" .
 ```